NordicSemiconductor/Android-DFU-Library/documentation/README.md

 ### Features:

+* DFU Library version 1.0.0+ supports **Secure DFU** introduced in SDK 12.0.0 and is fully backwards compatible with all versions of Legacy DFU.
-* Allows to program Application, Soft Device and Bootloader Over-the-Air on the nRF51 Series SoC over Bluetooth Smart.
+* Allows to program Application, Soft Device and Bootloader Over-the-Air on the nRF5 Series SoC over Bluetooth Smart.
 * Supports HEX or BIN files.
 * Supports zip files with Soft Device, Bootloader and Application together.
 * Supports the Init packet (which has been required since Bootloader/DFU from SDK 7.0+).